Generic Name: abacavir, dolutegravir, and lamivudine (a-BAK-a-vir, doe-loo-TEG-ra-vir, la-MIV-ue-deen) (Oral route)

 Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you or your child notices any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia or tuberculosis.
 Autoimmune disorders (eg, Graves' disease, polymyositis, or Guillain-Barré syndrome) may also occur.

 This medicine may cause you to have excess body fat.
 Tell your doctor right away if you notice changes in your body shape, including an increased amount of body fat in the neck or upper back, face, around the chest, or stomach area.
 You might also lose fat from your legs, arms, or face.

 This medicine may increase your risk of having a heart attack.
-Symptoms include: chest pain or discomfort, pain or discomfort in the arms, jaw, back or neck, shortness of breath, nausea, sweating, or vomiting.
+Symptoms include: chest pain or discomfort, pain or discomfort in the arms, jaw, back or neck, nausea, sweating, or vomiting.